 There are many memorable and expensive things to do in Hawaii, but you can stretch your vacation dollars with some savvy shopping.
 There are bargains to be had on everything from restaurants to snorkel gear.
 Check out these affordable values you won’t want to miss in Hawaii.

-Why it’s a good deal: Traditional luaus were multi-day feasts featuring a pig roast in the ground and a host of accompaniments like lomi lomi salmon, poi, poke and haupia coconut dessert.
+Why it’s a good deal: Traditional luaus were multi-day feasts featuring an underground pig roast along with a host of accompaniments like lomi lomi salmon, poi, poke and haupia coconut dessert.
 Although today’s luaus typically last just a few hours, you can enjoy feasting and entertainment in traditional Hawaiian style.

-Best Affordable Polynesian Hula Show: The Shops at Mauna Lani
+Best Affordable Polynesian Hula Show: Kuhio Beach Hula Show

 Best Affordable Museum: Hawaii State Art Museum

-Why it’s a good deal: When you’re looking for things to do, explore the Hawaii State Art Museum set in the historic No. 1 Capitol District Building in Honolulu.
-Check out contemporary works by native artists and others with a connection to the islands.
-Kids won’t have to keep their hands to themselves in a room with hands-on artwork.
+Why it’s a good deal: To help truly get an understanding of the Hawaiian islands, their history, and their culture, the Hawaii State Art Museum is a great place to start.
+They have contemporary works on display by native artists and others with a connection to the islands.
+Kids won’t have to keep their hands to themselves, either, as the museum has a dedicated room with hands-on artwork.

 Best Affordable Art Gallery: The Gallery of Great Things

-Why it’s a good deal: Wander through an extensive collection of art and locally crafted items in Waimea.
-The building is located in former nurses’ quarters from World War II.
-Learn about Pacific culture as you browse through rooms filled with paintings, gourds, drums, jewelry and other artistic expressions.
+Why it’s a good deal: Frequented by tourists and locals alike, The Gallery of Great Things offers patrons an extensive collection of art and locally crafted items in Waimea.
+Located in former nurses’ quarters from World War II, the gallery invites you to learn about Pacific culture as you browse through rooms filled with paintings, gourds, drums, jewelry and other artistic expressions.
 Best of all, you can bring home things you like and display them in your home or office.

 Best Affordable Shopping: Aloha Stadium Swap Meet

-Why it’s a good deal: Shop for the best deals on Hawaiian souvenirs, clothing, ethnic foods and handcrafted items at the Aloha Stadium Swap Meet on Oahu.
-The event happens each Wednesday, Saturday and Sunday from early morning through mid-afternoon, and is one of the best free things to do in Hawaii.
+Why it’s a good deal: Hawaii’s largest open-air market, the Aloha Stadium Swap Meet is a place for great deals on Hawaiian souvenirs, clothing, ethnic foods and handcrafted items.
+The event happens each Wednesday, Saturday and Sunday from early morning through 3pm, and is one of the best free things to do in Hawaii.

 Best Affordable Spa: Therapeutic Touch of Hawaii

-Why it’s a good deal: Don’t stress about your vacation budget.
-Relax at Therapeutic Touch of Hawaii with a massage that won’t break the bank.
-Experience a lomi lomi massage that uses long, rhythmic strokes integrated with kneading to release stress, tension and chronic pain.
+Why it’s a good deal: If anyone needs a little extra relaxation in paradise, Therapeutic Touch of Hawaii offers a massage that won’t break the bank.
+With in-store services starting at just $80 an hour, you can experience a lomi lomi massage that uses long, rhythmic strokes integrated with kneading to release stress, tension and chronic pain.

-Why it’s a good deal: Take a sunset drive up Maunakea on the Big Island to enjoy one of the most spectacular free things to do in Hawaii: an evening gazing at the stars.
-Although there are 13 observatories on top of the high mountain, none are open to the public.
-The visitor center at 9,200 feet hosts star parties each Tuesday, Wednesday, Friday and Saturday nights from 6 p.m. until 10 p.m.
+Why it’s a good deal: Take a sunset drive up Mauna Kea on the Big Island to enjoy one of the best free things to do in Hawaii: an evening gazing at the stars.
+Although there are 13 observatories on top of a dormant volcano, it’s closed to the public after 7pm due to the astronomers’ work that’s being done.

 Best Affordable Exotic Beach: Papakolea Beach

 Why it’s a good deal: When beach crowds are swarming and you’d like more beach blanket real estate to yourself, head to Papakolea Beach on the Big Island.
-The hike in and back totals 5.3 miles, but the reward is spectacular.
-Green semi-precious olivine sand covers Papakolea.
+One of only two green-sand beaches in the U.S., you can hike in and back, which amounts to just over 5 miles, but the reward is spectacular.

-Locals sometimes offer rides to the beach from the car parking area in four-wheel drive vehicles, saving you the hike for the price of a few bucks.
-The beach has a notoriously strong current, so stay out of the water if you’re not a strong swimmer.
+Locals sometimes offer rides to the beach from the car parking area in 4WD vehicles, saving you the hike for the price of a few bucks.
+The beach has a notoriously strong current, so stay out of the water unless you’re a strong swimmer.